Proposal writing time...

 Whilst I don't need to convince any funding bodies for my Masters' project, I have to present my project ideas in an enthralling proposal to my supervisors and faculty, as part of my course.
 I must coax them into trusting that I have thought through the research question and designed a good explicit project plan, with reasonable methodology for data collection and analyses, so they can be confident (well largely so...) that I can carry out this (realistic) project.
 So last week I sent off my proposal...

-Here, I will attempt to convince you to fund care about my research project in a very short summary of my proposal.
+Here, I will attempt to convince you to

 Lead the Way: Regional Drivers of English Mute Swan Population Change, Cygnus olor